 He recalls: “The defining night was a night when Albion fans started shining their lights together in protest against our owner, because he was running the club into the ground.

-“At that point I thought, I’ve written about these subjects, made radio documentaries about clubs in trouble and how football needs to change.
+“At that point I thought, ‘I’ve written about these subjects, made radio documentaries about clubs in trouble and how football needs to change.’

-But this is the moment now to stand up and say, right, how did it come home to my doorstep, to my own football club?”
+“But this was the moment I had to stand up and ask how it had come home to my doorstep, to my own football club.”

-The book contains numerous stories of the impact that the increasingly corporate nature of football has had on fans, but also details the resilience of those who choose to fight back.
+The book contains numerous stories of the impact that the increasingly corporate nature of football has had on fans but also details the resilience of those who choose to fight back.

 Blackpool fans’ four-year long boycott of the club in protest of then owners the Oyston Family is extensively covered, with Goldberg calling it the most moving story from writing the book.